LACDMH STRATEGIC PLAN 2020-2030

 The Community, reflected in the green circle, signifies our north star where we will always prefer and strive to provide services and opportunities.
 Our work in the community domain will eventually interlock to construct a fully heart-forward, recovery-based system of care.
 In time, we aspire to have enriched, welcoming and inclusive communities where human needs are met in a responsive and effective manner across the County and where falling out of community due to mental illness is neither common nor acceptable.
 Achieving this goal will require more prevention services, resources to address social determinants and outpatient mental health care.

-The crisis system, reflected in the yellow ring, is defined by our interactions with clients experiencing crises and includes real time services as well as facility-based treatment for rapid stabilization.
+Crisis care, reflected in the yellow ring, is defined by our interactions with clients experiencing crises and includes real time services as well as facility-based treatment for rapid stabilization.
 With a strong crisis system in place, numerous bouts of homelessness and episodes of incarceration (the institutions of our day) can be avoided.
 Proper function in this domain will require the addition of new staffing capacity, including emergency outreach and triage division reinforcements, and a significant expansion of urgent care, crisis residential (including STRTP), sub-acute and acute treatment beds that together create an impenetrable guardrail around communities to keep our most vulnerable clients out of harm’s way.
 In short, this portion of the LACDMH Strategic Plan focuses on intensive treatment.

 Our Infrastructure, reflected by the square and circular lines, is where we ensure the department is firmly anchored in the best people and processes to carry out our work.
 It is ever-present across all three domains and provides a foundation for everything we do.
 Here is where we prioritize the efficiency and effectiveness needed to achieve the best possible outcomes on behalf our communities.
 This part of the LACDMH Strategic Plan focuses on organizational support.